Aptul9/viet-chatter/docs/dev/11-config-and-hot-reload.md

-# Config e hot reload
+# Config and hot reload

-> **Source of truth**: `config/user-config.example.yaml` (committato) e `config/defaults.ts` (defaults TS tipati).
-Comportamento canonico in `19-implementation-notes.md` §2.
+> **Source of truth**: `config/user-config.example.yaml` (committed) and `config/defaults.ts` (typed TS defaults).

 ## Source of truth

-Lo stato runtime e' definito da due file:
+The runtime state is defined by two files:

-- `config/defaults.ts`: defaults TypeScript (un solo `export const defaults = { ... }`, niente IO, niente filter logic).
+- `config/defaults.ts`: TypeScript defaults (single `export const defaults = { ... }`, no IO, no filter logic).
-- `config/user-config.yaml`: overrides utente in YAML (opzionale, gitignored).
-Se assente si tenta `config/user-config.example.yaml`; se anche questo manca si usano i defaults nudi.
+- `config/user-config.yaml`: user overrides in YAML (optional, gitignored).
+If absent, `config/user-config.example.yaml` is tried; if that's also missing, bare defaults are used.

-Il file `config/index.ts` (root) carica defaults + YAML, fa deep-merge (arrays REPLACE, objects merge ricorsivo) ed espone `config` + `shouldReply`.
-La predicate e' generata 100% dal blocco `filter` del YAML: non esiste piu' un escape hatch TS.
+The `config/index.ts` file (root) loads defaults + YAML, performs deep-merge (arrays REPLACE, objects merge recursively) and exposes `config` + `shouldReply`.
+The predicate is generated 100% from the `filter` block of the YAML: there is no longer a TS escape hatch.

 ## `config/defaults.ts`